esper-io/dev-docs/docs/home/console.md

 ![Esper console with feedback capture controls](./assets/GettingStarted/feedback_widget-capture_controls.png)

 When you're ready to submit your feedback, click the check-mark to the right of the toolbar.
 This will bring up a pop-up box that will enable you to select a feedback category and fill in your comments.
-To submit your feedback or comment, click **Strong** __Send__.
+To submit your feedback or comment, click **Send**.
 Your feedback will go directly directly to Esper’s engineering team, who will then add it to our feature and issue tracking system.

 ![Esper console submit feedback](./assets/GettingStarted/feedback_widget-select_a_category.png)